Sun & Clouds. Warm, but Less Humid…

 Sunday:

-Partly sunny and warm.
-Highs in the upper 70s.
+Partly sunny, warm and humid.
+Highs in the lower 80s.

 Keep it here for a no nonsense, no hype forecast.